Bloc/Webflow-BlocJams-Screencasts/03-a-heroic-home-page-and-call-to-action.md

     * button element: 10px padding on the top and bottom, 30px margin on the top, 250px width, center-aligned within container, border-radius of 20px
 * added padding of `200px` to the `homeText` container

 You're getting exposed to a lot of different properties for different elements.
+We've added some eye-catching text to our page that provides some additional context to what Bloc Jams is.
+Our main call-to-action should stand out, which is why we've chosen to replicate the color from the headline and the logo.
+The pink plays nicely with a black and white photo to grab the user's attention.

 Now let's add some cool effects to our page:

 <center>
 <video width="1024" height="576" controls> <source src="https://bloc-books.s3.amazonaws.com/webflow/screencasts/BlocJams-6.mp4" type="video/mp4">